 Another heads up is a large drop in your credit score when adverse info hits your summary.
 Proactive measures are needed.
 Routinely check your credit score to spot any damaging entries.

 The cheater needs personal details to commit this crime, including address, date of birth, and usually Social Security number.
 Your data could come from past data breaches, focused hacks or even files a rogue employee gets into at work.
-The sources are numerous; that’s why IDShield monitors all these data points and notifies members if their identifying info appears for sale on the Dark Web.
+The sources are numerous; that’s why IDShield monitors Social Security numbers and personal information and notifies members if their identifying info appears for sale on the dark web.

 Good renters may think landlords will report on-time payments to credit firms.
 That rarely occurs so stellar payment history is not generally a plus.
 Bad tenants might receive adverse reports, but the thieves don’t care.
 Negative comments wind up in your credit file not theirs.

 There is currently not much responsible renters can gain in terms of credit scores.
 As more firms offer rent collections and data use, that could be changing.
-More positive data on file would be a plus for the majority of tenants since on-time payments are the #1 factor weighted in calculating credit scores
+More positive data on file would be a plus for many tenants since on-time payments are the #1 factor weighted in calculating credit scores.

 Companies that collect rents can share data on tenant creditworthiness with major credit bureaus.
 The field continues to grow despite the legal risks involved if a major error taints the wrong dossier.

 Their pitch to landlords is they will get paid promptly—for a small fee.
-Agency evaluations can yield data on an applicant's ability to pay the rent and also predict how long an applicant might stay in the unit.
-Each apartment turnover can siphon thousands of dollars out of a landlord's pockets.
+Agency evaluations can yield data on an applicant’s ability to pay the rent and predict how long they might stay in the unit.
+Each apartment turnover can siphon thousands of dollars out of a landlord’s pockets.

 A positive trail of on-time payments including rent, utilities, phone bills or other recurring debts, would give your credit score a boost.
 You want that if your credit is still thin, or you’ve recently entered the workforce and don’t have a lengthy financial history.
 Unfortunately, it’s impossible to add the data yourself.
 It only works if your landlord uses one of these firms to collect rents or shares those facts.

-Mixing the files of two individuals with very similar names is just one of the hazards these agencies face.
-Several noteworthy lawsuits were recently filed alleging a mix-up caused severe damages.
-In one case, a Navy member with a high security clearance was confused with suspected drug dealer.
+Mixing the files of two individuals with remarkably similar names is just one of the hazards these agencies face.
+There have been noteworthy lawsuits where severe damages resulted.
+In one case, a Navy member with a high security clearance was confused with a suspected drug dealer.
 Their names were similar, but not identical.
 The man who’d passed extensive background checks for work was denied a rental.
 Another lawsuit challenges whether screening services comply with the U.S. Fair Credit Reporting Act (FCRA) and the Fair Housing Act.
 FCRA dictates how adverse info notices are distributed and how to correct errors promptly.